 Tasks

 Here I've included information on the interactive spatial tasks I have developed or helped develop.
 These pages include supplemental, technical, and reference information for these tasks.
-If you are interested in using any of these tasks in your research please feel free to contact me.
+If you are interested in using any of these tasks in your research please feel free to contact me via email.

 The Spatial Configuration Task